myselfhimself/gmic-py/CONTRIBUTING.md

 - git push your tag
 - the builds that are sensible to `v*` tags will trigger in addition to the regular ones, make sure all turns green :)

-# Writing documentation
+# Writing & generating documentation
-- Offline Pythonic documentation: function/class parameters: for now no Python C Argument Clinic documentation has been written to help document parameters, especially as it needs a third-party build tool obviously.
-Basic pythonic `help()` support for most module-level types has been written though, with examples.
-If the binding were written in eg. Pybind11, fine-grain documentation would be easier.
+## Generating offline documentation
+- The project's documentation lies in the `docs/` directory, which is a Sphinx project formatted in ReST, intended for HTML rendering only.
+- In order to build the documentation, you might want to create a dedicated Python 3.7+ environment and run `pip install -r docs/requirements.txt`, then run `make html` within the `docs/` directory.
+  - The `gmicpy.cpp` binding code has `_doc` Pythonic variables for documenting in [Napoleon Google Style](https://github.com/sphinx-contrib/napoleon#google-vs-numpy) for parsing by Sphinx Apidoc
+  - `gmic.rst` contains the API Reference for `gmicpy.cpp` and is generated on the fly by parsing the virtual environment's installed `gmic` module's objects (most probably a robots scraps the `__doc__` attributes)
+    - `gmic.rst` contains API-generating macros and was generated once for all using a command similar to: `sphinx-apidoc -o . ../build/lib.linux-x86_64-3.7/ -f` from `docs/`, with `sphinx-apidoc` looking up the freshest `gmic-py` compiled module
+    - the html static webpage for `gmic.rst` has its detailed contents macros run thanks to the `gmic` module installed in your virtual environment, this is different than the `sphinx-apidoc` command just before, which uses a module directory path
+        - in order to render `gmic.rst` to HTML locally to reflect your current C code, you must:
+            - make sure `gmicpy.cpp` has had the reformatting pass by clang-format
+            - compile the `gmic` module if not done (eg. in debug mode for a shortest compilation time)
+            - generate a `.whl` file
+            - uninstall your current `gmic` module if installed, install the `gmic` wheel
+            - touch `gmic.rst` to make it feel changed to the `sphinx` generating command
+            - run `make html` in `docs/`
+            - in short, eg. on a Python37 environment targetting gmic 2.9.0, you can run this one-liner:
+            ```sh
+            bash build_tools.bash 6_make_full_doc
+            # or without recompilation:
+            bash build_tools.bash 6b_make_doc_without_c_recompilation
+            ```
+  - the rest of the `.rst` files are static but may use the home-made [gmic-sphinx directive](https://github.com/myselfhimself/gmic-sphinx)
+  - viewing the generated documentation can be done with eg. `firefox _build/html/index.html` (this is a plain static website).

+## Generating online documentation and `readthedocs.io` hosting:
-- An online user-friendly documentation is hosted and updated automatically for every Git push at [gmic-py.readthedocs.io](https://gmic-py.readthedocs.io).
+- The project documentation (API reference+regular pages) is hosted and updated automatically for every Git push at [gmic-py.readthedocs.io](https://gmic-py.readthedocs.io).
 It is in sync with the master branch and the `docs/` directory.
+- Note that the API Reference page is generated at build time within the `readthedocs.io` online pipeline and it depends on `pypi.org`'s latest `gmic` (so not the repository master `gmic` module).
+To have this page updated online, you should push a new release to pypi.org (ie. git tag push) :)
-The readthedocs.io documentation is managed through myselfhimself's account (ie. the current Github repository manager's account), on [readthedocs.io](https://readthedocs.io).
-Build statuses for each Git push can be monitored and this may help in troubleshooting formatting or docs configuration files errors.
+- The `readthedocs.io` documentation is managed through myselfhimself's account (ie. the current Github repository manager's account), on [readthedocs.io](https://readthedocs.io).
+- Build statuses for each Git push can be monitored on `readthedocs.io` and this may help in troubleshooting formatting or docs configuration files errors.
-  - In order to build and preview the documentation locally, you will need to `pip install sphinx` and `pip install recommonmark`.
-The command that is used (after a possibly needed `sphinx-quickstart` in the `docs/` directory) to build is `make html; firefox _build/html/index.html`.